Zenyatta: 2008: four-year-old season

 On January 13, 2008, Zenyatta made her four-year-old debut in the Grade II El Encino Stakes at Santa Anita Park.
 The field contained Grade I winners Tough Tiz's Sis and Romance is Diane, who both carried 122 pounds.
 Since Zenyatta had not yet won at the stakes level, she received a six-pound allowance.
-She broke last in the field of six but was only four lengths behind Tough Tiz's Sis, who set a moderate pace of 47.77 seconds for the first half mile.
+She broke last in the field of six and was four lengths behind Tough Tiz's Sis, who set a moderate pace of 47.77 seconds for the first half mile.
 Zenyatta swung wide turning into the stretch and steadily made up ground, drawing clear in the final strides to win by 1 3/4 lengths over Tough Tiz's Sis.
-"She could be anything, I mean really anything", said Jerry Moss.
+"She could be anything, I mean really anything," said Jerry Moss.
 "We're just so proud of her and enjoying every day with her."

 Zenyatta traveled to Oaklawn Park in Arkansas on April 5 for her first start on dirt and her first Grade 1 attempt.
-It was also the first time she was ridden by Hall of Fame jockey Mike Smith, who rode her thereafter for the remainder of her career.
+It was also the first time she was ridden by Hall of Fame jockey Mike Smith, who rode her for the remainder of her career.
 She faced champion Ginger Punch, who had won the 2007 Breeders' Cup Ladies Classic and was heavily favored at odds of 2–5.
 Ginger Punch went to the early lead and set a moderate pace with Zenyatta 9 1/2 lengths back after half a mile.
 Zenyatta began her move midway on the final turn while swinging four wide.
 She reached the lead in mid stretch and won going away by 4 1/2 lengths over Brownie Points, with Ginger Punch a further 3 1/2 lengths back in third.

 Zenyatta returned to California for her next start at Hollywood Park on May 31 in the Milady Handicap.
 She broke poorly and was squeezed back but remained fairly closely bunched with the other four horses as Romance is Diane set "turtle-like fractions" of 24.74 seconds for the opening quarter mile and 48.19 for the half.
-Despite the slow pace, Zenyatta was able to close strongly down the stretch and drew clear by 2 1/2 lengths under a hand ride.
-"She always makes everyone look like they stopped", said Ann Moss.
+Despite the slow pace, Zenyatta closed strongly down the stretch and drew clear by 2 1/2 lengths under a hand ride.
+"She always makes everyone look like they stopped," said Ann Moss.
 "It's like she's out for a gallop and everyone else is stopping."